-We always try to find homes to stay in versus hotels or vacation rentals because we want to live where locals live, eat where locals eat, and shop where locals shop.
+We always try to find homes to stay in versus hotels or vacation rentals because we want to live where locals live, eat where locals eat and shop where the local’s shop.
 It is our priority because we are not on vacation but rather we are creating home wherever we land for as long as we stay.

 The term mid-century modern wasn’t coined until decades after Piazzola was built and new generations became interested in the movement.
 The term refers to a period in architectural history between 1947 and 1957.
 The distinguishing features of this style consist of a classic, understated look, and clean lines with minimal fuss, specifically:

-• Uncluttered and sleek lines with both organic and geometric form
+Uncluttered and sleek lines with both organic and geometric forms.

-• Juxtaposition of different, and sometimes contrasting materials
+The juxtaposition of different, and sometimes contrasting materials.

-• A vast range of color, including colors from neutral to bold, and a graphic use of black and white
+A vast range of colors, including colors from neutral to bold, and graphic use of black and white.

 Looking at the neighboring neo-classical villas surrounding Lake Como, it is clear that building in the mid-century modern style, before the term was even coined, was an intentional design dedicated to both tradition and progress.

 After a few days of living in Piazzola, we ventured to the hotel next door called Il Sereno.
 The award-winning architect, Patricia Urquiola, followed many of the mid-century guidelines with an ultra-modern aesthetic.